epicnerd1990/hawgts/README.md

 - Customize your icon & other details

-If you want to make custom changes, you can create a local variable called "glbname" and set its value to your entity id.
+If you want to make custom changes, you can create a local variable called "glbname" and set its stset to your entity id.
 Once done, you can use the following global variables. "glbname" will be used in their formulas to return the result.
-Global variable     |       Returns formulas/state              Device state formulas/lgtlevel           Light Brightness (out of 255)
+Global variable     |       Returns func/state              Device state func/lgtlevel           Light Brightness (out of 255)
-formulas/lgtcolor           Light Color
+func/lgtcolor           Light Color
-generated/pagenum            Number of current page if using a "pages" template
+core/curpage            Number of current page if using a "pages" template

 ## (1) Using templates for more customization

 # Pre-made templates

+2025:
+- Make note about overriding any UI item by turning off formula mode.
+Eg. the device icon can be changed with the icon selector by removing the formula
+- Also make note of which flows can be disabled to customize which features, eg auto-align and such.
+Could use to remove toggle for auto-align

+To set up your template,
+1. Select the number of devices you'd like to control
+2. Select type of device (select multiple for more than one device type)
+3. Scroll through the list of templates until you find one close to what you're looking for
+4. Choose "Edit JSON" to edit the template to open the templates JSON.

+In the JSON, the group of objects in the "controllist" key are the names of the icons that are available to use in the widget.
+Go to the keys "box_1" and :box_2".
+In the "row" sub-keys, you can put the names of the icons you'd like to use from "controllist" to link them to specific icons on the widget.You can then customize the icon to set the HA command, state status and other details as shows in the following section.

 # Komponents
 To make the widgets as customizable as possible, you can put a Kustom Komponent in Box 2 as an alternative to HA icons.
 This is useful for those using this widget in page format, as you can easily add other device widgets to match the interface.